terralist/terralist/docs/configuration.md

 ### `gh-teams`

-The GitHub teams in CSV format to use for user validation.
+The GitHub team slugs in CSV format to use for user validation.
 This requires `gh-organization` to be set.

 | Name | Value |
 | --- | --- |